fieldtrip/website/reference/ft_volumebiascorrect.md

  Use as
    mri_unbias = ft_volumebiascorrect(cfg, mri)
- where the input mri should be a single anatomical volume that was for example read with FT_READ_MRI.
+ where the input mri should be a single anatomical volume organised in a structure as obtained from the FT_READ_MRI function

  The configuration structure can contain cfg.spmversion     = string, 'spm8', 'spm12' (default = 'spm8')